-Joe Wade is in his fifth season as the running backs coach at Fresno State.
+Joe Wade is in his sixth season as the running backs coach at Fresno State.
 He is the longest tenured coach on the Fresno State staff and was the lone assistant coach retained from the previous staff when Tim DeRuyter was hired as the new Bulldog head coach.

 Under Wade's watch at Fresno State, he has mentored two of the greatest running backs at a school known for producing NFL tailbacks.

 Wade joined the Bulldog coaching staff on Feb.
 24, 2009 and in his first season he led running back Ryan Mathews to the NCAA rushing crown.
 Mathews set Fresno State single-season records with 1,808 rushing yards and 19 touchdowns en route to earning All-America honors and first-team All-WAC accolades.
 He went on to be drafted No. 12 overall by the San Diego Chargers in the 2010 NFL Draft.

 Then following up Mathews was Robbie Rouse, who went on to become Fresno State's all-time leading rusher in 2012 and finished his career with 4,647 rushing yards.
 That is one of 10 school records that Rouse broke during his career playing under Wade.

 In 2012, Rouse was a first-team All-Mountain West honoree after ranking 16th nationally in rushing at 114.6 yards per game.
 He was selected to play in the Senior Bowl following his senior season, becoming the second Bulldog tailback under Wade (joining Lonyae Miller in 2010) to be selected to play in the prestigious All-Star game.